mbaireddy/Ladebug-2024-Artemis-Challenge/readme.txt

+Club LA'DEBUG - lead mentor
-Artemis Missing challenge 2025 for middleschool team (My role is a mentor and Ursina engine tutor)
+Artemis Mission challenge 2024 for middleschool team (mentor and Ursina engine tutor)

 Objective is to create an application, which displays the path of Artemis II by processing and visualizing all provided position data for the mission.